LZMA-JS/LZMA-JS/readme.md

 [the archives](https://github.com/nmrugg/LZMA-JS/archives/ef453c278e5087de68b869b2f0d023a0ff922aa2),
 but it is no longer maintained.

-LZMA.JS will use [web workers](http://www.whatwg.org/specs/web-workers/current-work/) if they are available.
+LZMA-JS will use [web workers](http://www.whatwg.org/specs/web-workers/current-work/) if they are available.
 If the environment does not support web workers, it will create a few global functions (Worker(), onmessage(), and postMessage()) to mimic the functionality.